 Home Working Health and Safety Policy

-This Home Working Health and Safety Policy has been written for a business whose staff work from home.
-The requirement to safeguard their employees' health, safety and welfare is the same as if they were in the office.
+This Home Working Health and Safety Policy has been written for a business that has staff who work from home.
+The requirement for a business to safeguard their employees' health, safety and welfare is the same as if those employees were in the office.
 There will be obvious differences between the two workplaces, and while the employer cannot control what goes on in their employee’s home, they are still required to make sure that certain aspects of the working environment have been considered.

 Once the home workplace is passed as safe, it is the responsibility of the home-worker to keep it that way and take reasonable care of their health and safety.
 However, they should tell the employer if any precautions turn out to be inadequate.